yuanze-lin/REVIVE/README.md

 ## Getting Started

 ### Installation
+To establish the environment run this code in the shell:
 ```
 git clone https://github.com/yzleroy/REVIVE.git
 conda create --name revive python=3.7
 conda activate revive
 pip install -r requirements.txt
 ```
+That will create the environment ```revive``` we used.
 ### Download data
 We provide the pre-processed data, it contains visual features,  implicit/explicit knowledge, bounding boxes, caption, tags for each sample.